loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

     "",
     "",
     static_call_command,
     [Call the static function $z$ with the term $t$ as argument.
-Note that the environment must no be empty when calling static functions], "",
+Note that the environment does not need to be empty when calling static functions], "",
     "",
     stack_call_command,